16 Jul 3 Questions to Find Your Purpose with Annette Sharpe

 Mitch Matthews: I think it’s a great point.
 Because it’s that whole thing of being able to say, what vehicles suit us best?
 Where can we be using our gifts so that we are doing something that’s meaningful?
 As an example, I was just thinking, yes, you nailed me.
 I do have that gift of encouragement.
 It’s something when I look back, there’s a lot of repeated experiences, behaviors there.
 Where I’ve been successful, has come from my ability to listen, draw out, reflect back, all of that.

 Now, it’s been a big part of what’s made a lot of my relationships really satisfying in life.
 It’s been a big part of my faith walk, where I participate in church, but it’s also a huge part of my business.
 It is a part of the podcasting, but also I do a lot of coaching.
-I’m coaching executives, I’m the safe place.
+I’m coaching executives, I’m a safe place.
 I’m at a place that they can share ideas and not be worried about being judged.
 I’ll be able to help them process through different ideas without bias, all of those things and that comes from my gifting.

 Now, it’s also something I get paid really well to do.
 But at the same time, it’s like, I see that gift play out in so many different areas of my life.
 So, I’m grateful that part of that also brings in some good income and that kind of thing.
-But when I look at a number of the gifts based on previous conversations that we’ve had too, I know some of my other gifts, and those probably they play into other areas of my life, but not all of them play into my business, and all of that.
+But when I look at a number of the gifts based on previous conversations that we’ve had too, I know some of my other gifts, and those probably they play into other areas of my life, but not all of them play into my business and all of that.

 Some of them probably, depending on those gifts, depending on your combination of gifts, can apply to work, monetization, all of those things.
 Others might apply to other areas of your life where you just gain satisfaction or all of those things.

 Annette Sharpe: Exactly.
 Encouragement is a great example of a gift that can be used in so many different ways.
 Because using that example I gave before about a friend calling at 10 o’clock and you perk up.
-The gifts you’d be using there might be encouragement.
+The gifts you’d be using there might be an encouragement.
 What’s meaningful to you is your friend who’s benefiting is the friend, and the vehicle is simply listening or friendship.
-That’s the vehicle, or even love in that case.
+That’s the vehicle or even love in that case.
 Nobody’s getting paid for that.

 But in your work, the gifts of encouragement and maybe wise counsel as well, maybe even challenge, maybe even some teaching gifts in there, those gifts apply to what’s meaningful to you is being of service to the greater good and helping people to grow and understand who’s benefiting.
 In this case, the listeners, the vehicle right now is the podcast, or the vehicle might be coaching.